Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/spinners.md

 {{< /example >}}

 <details>
-<summary>See Bootstrap example(s) that are incompatible with Orange Design System.</summary>
+<summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This component contains some spinners that should not be used on Orange sites.
+This variant contains some spinners that should not be used on Orange sites.

 **Colored spinners** are incompatible with Orange Design System.
 {{< /design-callout-alert >}}